Azure/ADX-in-a-Day-Lab1/README.md

 ADX supports several ingestion methods, including ingestion tools, connectors and plugins, Azure managed pipelines, programmatic ingestion using SDKs, and direct access to ingestion.

-**Tasks**
+**Tasks:**

 - [**Task 1:** Create the raw table - logsRaw](#challenge-2-ingest-data-from-azure-storage-account)
 - [**Task 2:** Use the “One-click” UI (User Interface) to ingest data from Azure blob storage](#challenge-2-task-2-use-the-one-click-ui-user-interface-to-ingest-data-from-azure-blob-storage)

 **Expected Learning Outcomes:**

 - Ingest data using one-click ingestion from Azure Blob Storage to your ADX cluster.

----
 ### **Challenge 2, Task 1: Create the raw table - logsRaw**

 1. Go to the **Query** tab and run the following command to create our table:

     ```kql
     .create table logsRaw(
         Timestamp:datetime,